Ian Caley

 I work from two face to face locations;

-Church Road in Hove (near Wilbury Road), and Glynde, near Lewes.
+Church Road in Hove (near Wilbury Road), and rural, private Glynde, near Lewes.
 Both are safe and quiet, my Glynde room has free on-site parking directly outside and is also fully wheelchair accessible.
 I can do Zoom or Teams appointments but I feel the best work is done facing this, in person, in-room therapy.

 I charge £80 per session for each 50 minute appointment.